ProcrastinatingPenguin/-Api-JS/README.md

   ```
    getJSON(url, successfunction);
    ```

-  Where URL is the URL of the Api (eg. http://api.reddit.com/r/aww/top) And Where successfunction is the function to be called with the Returned JSON
+> ## What Are The Parameters?

+> URL - The URL you wish to get the JSON from.

+> - eg. **http://api.reddit.com/r/funny/top** Is the URL for the top posts in r/funny
+> - eg **http://api.reddit.com/r/funny/top?limit=10** Is the URL for the top 10 posts in r/funny.

 #### A Extremely Basic Demo